newking9088/sql-guide-to-solve-complex-data-science-problems/how_to_sql.md

 [182.
 Duplicate Emails](https://leetcode.com/problems/duplicate-emails/description/?envType=problem-list-v2&envId=e55d9ob1)

-Thought Process: If emails are duplicated, we can `GROUP BY` email and count the size of each group then filter only groups whose size is greater than 1 (means email are duplicated).
+Thought Process: If emails are duplicated, we can `GROUP BY` email and count the size of each group then filter only groups whose size is greater than 1 (means emails are duplicated).

 ```sql
 SELECT Email